starswap/ArcadiaServer/README.md

 Get outoors, find an arcade machine and get playing!
 Then take a moment to enjoy the natural location to which you have been brought.

 ## Technical Details
 Arcadia is a Progressive Web App built with Python Flask and HTML/JS/CSS.
-You can download the app by visiting arcadia.qduff.com on your mobile device.
+You can download the app by visiting <a href="https://arcadia.qduff.com">arcadia.qduff.com</a> on your mobile device.